gksoft/pushbullet-angular-service/README.md

 ### usage

-check the [examplePushbulletClientService.js](https://github.com/gksoft/pushbullet-angular-service/blob/master/examplePushbulletClientService.js) or code a similar one.
+use the [examplePushbulletClientService.js](https://github.com/gksoft/pushbullet-angular-service/blob/master/examplePushbulletClientService.js) or code a similar one.
 Enter the pushbullet api key, the name of the client.

 add the script files in your client